Ushabti of Pedenit

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact firstname.lastname@example.org

 Faience ushabti with base and plinth.
 Mummiform, holding tools.
 Incised wig cover and upturned braided beard.
-Lower body bears nine rows of incised inscription.
+Bears nine rows of incised inscription around lower body.
 Identified as major domo of the divine adoratrice, Pedeneith.

-Condition: Modern break across center.
-Repaired.
-Greenish matte glaze with brownish discoloration on lower legs and feet.
+Condition: Greenish matte glaze with brown discoloration on lower legs and feet.
+Intact.

 One of a series 37.168E - 37.171E

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome